tobybreckon/chroma-keying/README.md

 The variables ```lower_green``` and ```upper_green``` in the program are used to specify Hue between 75 and 100, which is roughly the green of the chroma-keying material, and Saturation and Value values between 50 and 255 (i.e. ignore low intensity, poor brightness areas but keep everything else up to a strong and bright green colour).

-The function ```cv2.inRange(...)``` is used to create a mask - a matrix of 0s and 255s with 255s where the corresponding pixel was sufficiently green, and a 0 elsewhere.
+The function ```cv2.inRange(...)``` is used to create a mask - an image of 0s and 255s with 255s where the corresponding pixel was sufficiently green, and a 0 elsewhere.
 We then also create an opposite mask (```mask_inverted```), by swapping 0s and 255s.
-0 and 255 are used, because when interpreted as a greyscale image, this gives a black and white mask.
-The masks are used to make two images - one where we convert the original image to greyscale, then do a logical AND (```bitwise_and()```) with the inverted mask to keep only pixels that were not green, and the other from a logical AND of the original image and the mask to keep only the green pixels.
+0 and 255 are used, because when interpreted as a greyscale image, this gives a black and white (binary) mask.
+The masks are used to make two images - one where we convert the original image to greyscale, then do a bit-wise logical AND (```bitwise_and()```) with the inverted mask to keep only pixels that were not green, and another from a bit-wise logical AND of the original image and the mask to keep only the green pixels.
 Combining these gives an image where green parts are kept but everything else is greyscale.

 ## And now with point and click ....